madgen/madgen.github.io/posts/2019-10-02-Verifying-the-Titular-Properties-of-a-Leftist-Heap.markdown

 a little crack, it is difficult to contain.
 So the marginal harm done by `Type
 :: Type`{.haskell} is less than expected.

-There are such things as [_paraconsistent logics_](https://en.wikipedia.org/wiki/Paraconsistent_logic) that try to limit the harm done by contradiction, but they are not employed in type systems as far as I know.
+There are [_paraconsistent
+logics_](https://en.wikipedia.org/wiki/Paraconsistent_logic) limiting the harm done by inconsistencies, but they are not employed in type systems as far as I know.

 To sum up, Haskell proofs are partial.
 If a term (proof) corresponding to a type (proposition) compiles, one of two things happened.
 The term is a valid proof or its evaluation will diverge.
-In contrast, Agda and Idris proofs are always terminating and are thus valid proofs as long as the type checker says so (up to compiler bugs).
+By contrast, Agda and Idris proofs are always terminating and are thus valid proofs as long as the type checker says so (up to compiler bugs).
 Hence, despite the syntactic similarity, you should have more faith in the latter.